Account Takeover (ATO) Attacks

 6. Social Engineering

-• What It Is: Social engineering manipulates people into giving up confidential information.
+• What It Is: Manipulating people into giving up confidential information.

 7. Exploiting Weak Security Practices

-• What It Is: Weak security practices make it easier for attackers to gain access.
+• What It Is: Gaps in security practices that attackers exploit to gain access.

-• How It Works: Examples include using default passwords, not enabling two-factor authentication, exploiting misconfigured cloud services, or failing to update software with security patches.
+• How It Works: Examples include using default passwords, lack of multi-factor authentication (MFA), or failing to update software with security patches.

 1. Financial Accounts

-• Credit Card Accounts: Attackers can make unauthorized purchases or cash advances.
+• Credit Card Accounts: Fraudulent purchases and cash advances.

 2. Email Accounts